oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 		uploading... upload successful
 		building and pushing image... docker build and push successful creating deployment and service... create deployment and service  = creditscore, appName = application, isRedeploy = false successful successfully deployed
     	```

+	4. Deploy the CloudBank service

+		You will now deploy your Customer service to the Oracle Backend for Spring Boot using the CLI.
+You will deploy into the `application` namespace, and the service name will be `cloudbank`.
+Run this command to deploy your service, make sure you provide the correct path to your JAR file:

+    	```shell
+    	oractl> <copy>
+		deploy --isRedeploy false --appName application --serviceName cloudbank --jarLocation /path/to/creditscore/target/cloudbank-0.0.1-SNAPSHOT.jar --imageVersion 0.0.1</copy>
+		uploading... upload successful
+		building and pushing image... docker build and push successful creating deployment and service... create deployment and service  = cloudbank, appName = application, isRedeploy = false successful successfully deployed
+    	```